-Judge extends Florida voter registration deadline by six days
+Judge gives Florida voters more time to register after hurricane

 The powerful hurricane, which killed around 1,000 people in Haiti as it churned through the Caribbean, is blamed for at least 30 deaths in Florida, Georgia, South Carolina and North Carolina.
 North Carolina officials have warned of continued flooding this week from swollen rivers.

+"While we wish it had not taken a lawsuit to get the Scott administration to do the right thing, today's ruling is a major victory for all Floridians and for the democratic process in the Sunshine State," the Florida Democratic Party said in a statement.

+South Carolina extended its registration deadline due to Matthew from Oct.
+7 to Oct.
+11, while Georgia declined to do so.
+North Carolina Governor Pat McCrory, whose state's deadline is Friday, said on Tuesday there were no plans to add more time but that it remained a possibility.

-(Reporting by Joseph Ax; Editing by Frances Kerry)
+(Reporting by Joseph Ax; Editing by Frances Kerry and Alistair Bell)